-And, it’s these hedge funds that are embracing the likes of AI that are rapidly growing.
+And, it’s these hedge funds that are embracing the likes of AI that is rapidly growing.

-However, with help of Prattle it completely turned its business around.
-Stock rose by almost 5 percent and once shares were expected to outperform the rest of the market.
+However, with the help of Prattle it completely turned its business around.
+The stock rose by almost 5 percent and once shares were expected to outperform the rest of the market.

 Using the funds it accumulated last year, the AI startup will expand its services to Australia, Hong Kong, and Japan.
 One of the benefits of using AI is that there are no human biases involved.

 Even so, the human touch is still very much needed, especially when it comes to something such as reading the minutes of the Fed’s Open Market Committee (FOMC) meetings.

 “The FOMC is not a democracy, not all participants are created equal, and it is hard for machines to know this since the statement and minutes are anonymous,” said Julia Coronado, analyst and founder of research firm MacroPolicy Perspectives LLC.

 Brett Gillespie runs a global macro fund at Ellerston Capital Ltd. in Sydney and believes that these kinds of tools are more helpful when it comes to short term trading practices.
 “They are useful very much in that initial window,” he says.